Owner Gregory Morris renovating hotel, plans a larger development for the site called Eagle Landings, with commercial and apartment possibilities.

 Morris leads Blue Sky Jaxap LLC and Eagle Landings of Jax LLC, which want to rezone the land to a planned unit development.
 To do that, he is working with the Rogers Towers law firm and engineering and planning firm Dunn & Associates Inc.

-A rezoning application included a May 10 written description that says the owners want to rezone about 28.86 acres from community/general commercial-1 and industrial business park to planned unit development.
+A rezoning application included a May 10 written description that says the owners want to rezone about 28.86 acres from commercial community/general-1 and industrial business park to planned unit development.

 The rezoning would permit development of a mixed-use and-or multiple-family residential uses of up to 379 units that would not exceed 20 units per acre.